in

 Sony Lens Selection

-Sony have been in collaboration with Zeiss when they first release they mirrorless Alpha Cameras.
-Since then they have been learning from the best and produced some of the best lenses ever for a consumer system.
+Sony has been in collaboration with Zeiss since they first released their mirrorless Alpha cameras.
+Since then, they have been learning from the best and have produced some of the best lenses ever for a consumer system.
 Even better than Zeiss themselves.

-Each lenses manufacturer have a specific philosophy and look.
-Sony went as well as Zeiss for a Modern look, which is ultra smooth bokeh.
-A detailed image without too edge cutting, popping in sharpness like Canon.
+Each lens manufacturer has a specific philosophy and look.
+Sony went as well as Zeiss for a modern look, which is ultra smooth bokeh.
+A detailed image without being too edge-cutting, popping in sharpness like Canon

 Sony 16-35mm PZ